Coastal Management Programs

 There will be more opportunities for community involvement as the CMP is prepared through stages 3 and 4.

-STAGE 2: Risks, vulnerability and opportunities - In Progress
+STAGE 2: Risks, vulnerability and opportunities - Complete

-Stage 1 identified studies and activities needed to fill data gaps and prioritise management issues, including the following:
+Stage 1 identified studies and activities needed at Stage 2 to fill data gaps and prioritise management issues, including the following:

 • Coastal hazard assessment - See our Coastal Hazards page for more information and to download the study documents.